Regulatory History of Home Service Contracts

 In 1995, after several years of renewed hearings and debates, the NAIC resolved that a distinct “service contract” industry had emerged.
 The NAIC observed that regulation of this totally non–homogeneous business did not lend itself to the definition of insurance nor regulation under the insurance codes.
 The industry was simply too large and diverse and had permeated virtually every aspect of both consumer and commercial goods.
 In public meetings, the NAIC concluded that “service contracts” as it now defined them, “are not insurance.”
 Mike Bownes, General Counsel for the State of Alabama and principal author of the NAIC model, directed the NAIC to state that conclusion for the record.
 [See NAIC Compilation, December 4, 1995, page 2 of the Service Contracts Model Act Subgroup of the Special Insurance Issues (E) Committee.]

 The insurance commissioners testified repeatedly in open hearings that they did not wish to regulate the service contract industry as the business of insurance.
 A minority reached a consensus that if there ever was a need to act upon a consumer complaint or potential insolvency of a service contract provider, the commissioners might be empowered with some limited level of authority.
 The NAIC Service Contracts Model Act was adopted in 1995 to meet that limited and balanced goal.
-The NHSCA has developed a an updated version of that model but modified and limited it to home service.
-Click here to link to the NHSCA model bill.

 Home Service Providers